 Would you like to learn how to absorb information easily and bridge the knowledge-action gap?
 We’ll give a few tips and tricks to get you started, but in the end, it’s all up to you.

 One of my biggest frustrations in life is that I might never be able to read all the books I want to.
 Even though speed reading without comprehension loss might help, there are simply too many books and there is not enough time.
 So It’s extremely important to be selective and choose the right book or article.

-A good starting point to select a book is the ‘just in case vs. just in time’ concept.
+A good starting point for selecting a book is the ‘just in case vs. just in time’ concept.
 When you pick a book, ask yourself if the information provided will be useful now.
-Do you think you’ll be able to put advice into practice right after completing the book?
-If your answers is ‘yes’, you’ve picked a ‘just in time’ book.
+Do you think you’ll be able to put the advice into practice right after completing the book?
+If your answer is ‘yes’, you’ve picked a ‘just in time’ book.
 Well done!
 If it isn’t, you’re reading it ‘just in case’.
 And that, quite simply, is mostly a loss of time.

 If you can’t get anything out of a book at this time, don’t start it.
 It’s not about the quantity your read, but about the quality of your choices.
 Read about things you can put into practice right now.
 In doing so, you will read with greater concentration and interest, enhancing your overall reading comprehension.

 Being picky about books doesn’t mean you should focus on one topic only.
 Reading books from different disciplines has proven to enhance pattern recognition.
 People who read across disciplines are better at making mental maps and connecting ideas.
 Their brains are consistently triggered to find and construct new pathways.
 As a result, they are often more creative and come up with new ideas more easily.
 If you think about it, your problem has likely already been solved in another industry.

 Pick the right book.
 Read the one that is the most applicable to your life right now.

 Bonus: Read the best books more than once